andre-nguyen/utiasASRL.github.io/_pages/vtr3.md

 #   - /about/
 #   - /about.html
 ---
-This is the website for the Visual Teach and Repeat 3 (VT&R3) package, which is the software implemenation of the Visual Teach and Repeat system for robot navigation with a camera or LiDAR sensor.
-The package is developed and maintained by the Autonomous Space Robotics Lab (ASRL) at University of Toronto Institute for Aerospace Studies.
+This is the website for the Visual Teach and Repeat 3 (VT&R3) package, which is the C++ implemenation of the Visual Teach and Repeat system for robot navigation with a camera or LiDAR sensor.
+The package is developed and maintained by the Autonomous Space Robotics Lab (ASRL) at the University of Toronto Institute for Aerospace Studies (UTIAS).

 # Description